-Solomon Benjamin is the Head of Doctoral, Post-Doctoral and faculty development programmes at IIHS.
-His recent research areas span across issues of the politics of land titling, small town urbanisation, and the urbaness of trans-national trade and manufacturing connections between India and China.
+Solomon Benjamin is a Senior Advisor at IIHS.
+His recent research areas span across issues of the politics of land titling, small town urbanisation and the urbaness of trans-national trade and manufacturing connections between India and China.
 His earlier research looked at the politics of urban poverty and governance, chronic poverty, on the urban land transformation as connected to economic development, and on the conceptual and implementation experiences of shelter upgrading.
 His theoretical contribution revolves mostly around land issues, around the concept of ‘Occupancy Urbanism’ and more recently work on multiple logics of the urban as political spaces.
-Benjamin has been part of several international research projects: Between 2012 to 2017 he was part of the the Global Suburbanisms: Governance, Land, and Infrastructure in 21st Century.
+Benjamin has been part of several international research projects: between 2012 to 2017, he was part of the the Global Suburbanisms: Governance, Land and Infrastructure in 21st Century.
 He was also a member of Surburbin (Subaltern Urbanisation in India) Project a CNRS French Funded project with the Urban Dynamics group of the Centre de Sciences Humaines (CHS), New Delhi.
-In the early 2000, he coordinated a research group in Bangalore working in collaboration with the International Development Group of the University of Birmingham, and with the Chronic Poverty Research Centre at the University of Manchester.
-He has been invited and presented at several national and international conferences including the 2014 Urban Age conference by the LSE, the 2015 Nehru Memorial Library Lecture, and in 2002, as member of the opening panel of the World Bank’s inaugural annual symposium on Urban Poverty.
+In early 2000, he coordinated a research group in Bangalore working in collaboration with the International Development Group of the University of Birmingham and with the Chronic Poverty Research Centre at the University of Manchester.
+He has been invited and presented at several national and international conferences including the 2014 Urban Age conference by the LSE, the 2015 Nehru Memorial Library Lecture and in 2002, as member of the opening panel of the World Bank’s inaugural annual symposium on Urban Poverty.

 Solomon’s practice has involved a participatory environmental planning projects, housing project and programme evaluations, industrial cluster analysis.
 He has been associated with the Indian office of UNDP’s Human Development Index programme.
-His early project work was on the varied urban transformation of Kaula Lumpur’s Golden Triangle area, and in Colombo Sri Lanka, on the dynamics of transforming land, housing, and economy.
+His early project work was on the varied urban transformation of Kuala Lumpur’s Golden Triangle area and in Colombo Sri Lanka, on the dynamics of transforming land, housing and economy.